cxrodgers/Rodgers2021/DATA_README.md

 ### Short description

 This only exists for sessions with neural data.
-It contains metadata about the timing of each trial within the _neural timebase_.
+It contains the time of every identified neuron's spikes in the _neural timebase_.

 ### Detailed description

-This is similar to `trial_matrix` but it contains information for synchronizing neural and behavioral data on each trial.

-NaN values indicate that that trial did not occur during the neural recording.

-Use the `rwin_time_nbase` column to get the response window time of each trial in the _neural timebase_, the same time base in which the spike times are reported in the file called `spikes`.
+Each row of this DataFrame corresponds to a single spike.
+The `cluster` column identifies which neuron generated the spike.
+The other two columns give the time of the spike in the _neural timebase_ or as a sample number within the electrophysiological recording.

+To align spikes with behavioral data, the recommended approach is to use the column `time` which aligns with the column `rwin_time_nbase` in `neural_trial_timings` (they are both in the _neural timebase_).
+Alternatively, the column `sample` could be used, which aligns with the column `rwin_sample` in `neural_trial_timings`, but this second method is not recommended because it is no more precise and introduce another timebase.

 #### Example

 ```
-       start_time_nbase  start_sample  ...  rwin_time_nbase  rwin_sample
-trial                                  ...
-0                   NaN           NaN  ...
-NaN          NaN
-1                   NaN           NaN  ...
-NaN          NaN
-2                   NaN           NaN  ...
-NaN          NaN
-3                   NaN           NaN  ...
-NaN          NaN
+               time  cluster    sample
+0        110.634867      295      3746
+1        110.729233      300      6577
+2        110.742333      295      6970
+3        110.750867       39      7226
-...                 ...           ...  ...              ...          ...
+...             ...      ...       ...
-298         2805.089700    77660691.0  ...
-2808.112700   77751381.0
-299         2821.080900    78140427.0  ...
-2824.104900   78231147.0
-300         2828.449300    78361479.0  ...
-2831.471300   78452139.0
-301         2837.219567    78624587.0  ...
-2840.242567   78715277.0
+266520  2621.239667      295  75321890
+266521  2621.241367      294  75321941
+266522  2621.247967      300  75322139
+266523  2621.248933      299  75322168

-[302 rows x 6 columns]
+[266524 rows x 3 columns]
 ```

 #### Index

-The trial number.
-This aligns exactly with `trial_matrix`.
+A simple integer `RangeIndex` with no other meaning.

 #### Columns

-* `start_time_nbase` : The start time of the trial in the _neural timebase_.
+* `time` : The time of the spike in the _neural timebase_.
-* `start_sample` : The sample number within the neural recording binary file corresponding to `start_time_nbase`.
-* `nbase_resid` : ignore
-* `vframe_npred` : ignore
-* `rwin_time_nbase` : The time at which the response window opened on this trial, in the _neural timebase_. __Use this column to synchronize neural and behavioral data.__
+* `cluster` : An integer that identifies this individual neuron.
-* `rwin_sample` : The sample number within the neural recording binary file corresponding to `rwin_time_nbase`.
+* `sample` : The sample number within the electrophysiological recording at which this spike occurred.

 ## `sessions/SESSION_NAME/trial_matrix`